Kortemme-Lab/loop_modeling/hpc/uscf/rosetta/README.rst

 benchmark comprises 45 different curated structures, each with one 12-residue loop to predict.
 Each protocol makes 500 predictions for each loop and is judged based on the distribution of those predictions.
-For more information on the metrics used to compare protocols, consult the ``analysis'' directory.
+For more information on the metrics used to compare protocols, consult the ``analysis`` directory.

-The rosetta-based protocols are expressed as XML scripts in the ``protocols'' directory.
+The rosetta-based protocols are expressed as XML scripts in the ``protocols`` directory.
 In general these scripts can do just about anything, but for the most part they are variations on the same algorithm: